Search

 “Independent oil and natural gas producers operating in the Gulf of Mexico adhere to the highest environmental and safety standards as they produce vital energy for Americans.
 If production in the area were to stop, the United States’ energy security and supply would be severely impacted, along with the livelihoods of all those who work in the offshore oil and natural gas industry and in gulf state communities.
 IPAA urges quick action to ensure continued offshore oil and natural gas production in the Gulf of Mexico,” said Dan Naatz, Chief Operating Officer for the Independent Petroleum Association of America.

-“If allowed to go into effect, this decision is about to cause massive price shocks across all sectors of our economy and every business, small and large, from manufacturing and agriculture to transportation and technology, will feel it,” said Tim Stuart, President US Oil and Gas Association.
+“If allowed to go into effect, this decision is about to cause massive price shocks across all sectors of our economy and every business, small and large, from manufacturing and agriculture to transportation and technology, will feel it,” said Tim Stewart, President US Oil and Gas Association.
 “National security and our balance of trade are about to be impacted.
 Worst of all – within weeks, millions of low- and moderate-income families will find themselves pushed back into energy poverty.
 Immediate action must be taken to overturn this ruling.”

 “The potential for this ruling to cause disruptive economic consequences for the United States and energy markets as a whole cannot be understated,” said Erik Milito, President, National Ocean Industries Association.
 “Any disruption due to vacatur of the 2020 Biological Opinion could not only impact hundreds of thousands of energy workers in the region but would potentially increase energy insecurity by jeopardizing oil production coming from the Gulf of Mexico, which is responsible for nearly 15% of total U.S. crude production.
 Immediate action is now required to avert a potentially devastating coverage gap for offshore oil and gas operations in the U.S. Gulf of Mexico.”